fenugrec/gpibusb-firmware-arm/README.md

 USB-GPIB interface

-This is a fork of gpib-usb-firmware-arm, initially published by Galvant (/ S. Casagrande).
+This is a fork of gpib-usb-firmware-arm, initially published by Galvant  S. Casagrande).
-Most of the code was restructured and modified.
+In the current state, only the GPIB layer and the command implementations were kept, but the rest was restructured and rewritten to run as a USB-CDC device on a single mcu.

-## status : haha
+## status
+testing in progress.
+- USB enumerates
+- command processor responds to commands (++ver , ++srq etc)

 ## hardware
 hw 1.00 : buggy PCB based on stm32F070 , with two GPIB driver ICs (SN75160 + SN75161/75162).
 Not released.
+hw 1.01 : fixed dumb 1.00 bugs; WIP schematics in hw/ but PCB layout not done.

-This should run on pretty much any ARM mcu (note) that is supported by libopencm3.
-I'm working with an STM32F072 discovery board.
+This should run on many ARM mcus supported by libopencm3 with :
-(note): the one hard requirement is to have 8 consecutive GPIO pins that are 5V-tolerant.
-See firmware/hw_conf.h .
+ - basic timers
+ - USB driver
+ - 5V-tolerant pins (at least 8 consecutive pins for DIO signals, and a few control signals as well.
+See firmware/hw_conf.h )

+My first batch of PCBs use an STM32F070 which is fairly limited and should be good lowest common denominator.
+Beware of low pin-count devices that may lack the 5V-tolerant pins.

 ## getting & compiling
 * clone this repo

-* retrieve libopencm3 submodule :
+* retrieve submodules :

 `git submodule update --init`

-compile locm3 :

-* `cd libopencm3 && make TARGETS=stm32/f0`
+* compile using cmake : (find a sample gcctoolchain file in cmake/) ` mkdir build && cd build && cmake-gui ..`

-compile the firmware and debug/flash :
+compile the firmware and debug :

-* `cd firmware && make `
+* `make`
 * `make debug`

 There is also a rudimentary .gdbinit file included to help with debugging, particular to view peripheral register contents "easily".